 George Sly is of course the father of the Fairy Bower residents who were responsible for the advent of early fishing boats and whalers being used as rescue boats on Manly Beach, and over a hundred years of surfboat history since...See: Surf Bathing and the Advent of Manly’s First Surf Carnival - 1907

-This photographic postcard is titled ‘The Lifesavers, Manly’, and is likely referring to the Sly brothers.
+This photographic postcard is titled ‘The Lifesavers, Manly’, and is referring to the Sly brothers.
 The Sly brothers were fishermen from Fairy Bower, who, in 1903, received funding from Manly Council to build a modified whaleboat to patrol Manly and nearby beaches.
 The image used for this postcard was taken by William Hall photographic studio, Sydney.
 The photo was taken in 1907/8.
 Object number: 00001991, courtesy the Australian National Maritime Museum’s William J Hall collection.
 Visit: Pittwater Fishermen: The Sly Family

 You'd be hard pressed not to believe the early generations Wheelers, Collins (of Narrabeen) and Farrells were a plague upon all those not out to drive others from their lands, destroy property, steal and wanting simply to live a decent, peaceful life in early Pitt Water - however, these early cases clearly demonstrate those residing here were not going to be bullied and stay silent and that Narrabeen Lagoon was fished with nets and the catch taken to market from earliest settlement times.

 And in one of these cases an indication of James Wheeler's sense of ownership of the lagoon and all in it surfaces: